 - A completed application form

-- A one-page proposal which describes your research agenda and an explanation of the importance of carrying out your research at Berkeley Law
+- A one page proposal which describes your research agenda and an explanation of the importance of carrying out your research at Berkeley Law

 - Your curriculum vitae (CV)/resume, which includes a list of your scholarly publications

 - A confirmation letter (e-mail format is acceptable) from a Berkeley Law faculty member (tenure or tenure-track professor) who has agreed to be your faculty sponsor.
 Please note that your faculty sponsor’s expertise must align with your area(s) of research.
+A confirmation from a faculty member does not mean you have been accepted to join the Visiting Scholars Program.

 If an applicant does not meet the educational requirements of a visiting scholar candidate, his/her faculty sponsor must be willing to write a letter requesting exceptional approval addressed to the VSPA office (see below for more information).